dromotherm/documentation/pages/themis/advanced/conf.md

 It is possible to have 2 equipments of the same model on the bus, as long as you take care to give them each a unique modbus identifier.
 It is enough to use different names: PM6RTD-1 and PM6RTD-2 for example, but the model **MUST** appear in the hardware name.

-The promux key permits to autoconfigure the target module.
+The `promux` key permits to autoconfigure the target module.

+You can add a `register` key to specify at which address to start reading.

+Default value for the `register` key is 1 :
+- when reading input registers, like PM6RTD or PM8TC, with an offset of 30001, reading will start at register 30002.
+- when reading discrete registers with a PM6DI, with `"register": 0`, reading will start at address 10001

 module type | value of the promux field
 --|--